tonioni/ussload/readme.txt

 - test = parse and load state file, exit before system take over.
 - nomaprom = do not use Map ROM.
 - nommu = do not use MMU.
+- mmu = use mmu (If CPU is 68030, MMU is not used automatically)
 - nocache = disable caches before starting loaded program (68020+ only)
+- pause = restore state, wait left mouse button press.
 - pal = force PAL mode (ECS/AGA only)
 - ntsc = force NTSC mode (ECS/AGA only)